Letterio Calapai: Professional career

 Calapai completing a work of art in circa 1937.

 From 1946 to 1949, Calapai worked at Atelier 17, a printmaking studio in New York, where he also met Emma Amos.
 With the recommendation of fellow printmaker Stanley William Hayter, Calapai was hired to establish a printmaking department at the University at Buffalo, where he would hold the most of chair until 1955, when he returned to the city.
 Due to Hayter, Calapai also became interested in social realism, German Expressionism, and Post-Expressionism.

 In 1948, Calapai produced an illustration for the Rivers of America Series.

 In 1960, Calapai established a printmaking workshop in the neighborhood of Greenwich Village, and continued to teach at such institutions as Brandeis University, New York University, and The New School for Social Research from 1955 to 1965.
-He wed Jean Hillard in 1952.
+He wed Jean Hillard on Jan 5, 1962.
 Calapai also joined the Society of American Graphic Artists.
 That year, Calapai moved to Chicago to teach at the University of Illinois.
 He would then set up a studio in nearby Glencoe.

 Calapai died on his 92nd birthday in Glencoe in 1993.